 This article uses information from the insightful book by the long-time dental consultant, Bianca Dornan at Practices Made Perfect.
-If you would like access to the entire ebook, click here to download it for free.

 In your dental practice, there are hundreds of tasks that can be done at any given time to improve the business.
 Knowing how to use concentration tricks to uncover these tasks is the first step.
 Having the capacity to accomplish them is the next one.